786mrnoor/web-development-notes/js/object-oriented/prototype-and-inheritence.md

 ---

 ## **2️⃣ Prototype Chain**
-When you access a property on an object:
+When we access a property on an object:
 1. JavaScript **first checks** if the property exists on the object.
 2. If **not found**, it moves **up the prototype chain** to the object's prototype.
 3. This process continues until it reaches `Object.prototype`, which is the top of the chain.